10usr/container_workshop/lab4.md

 There are two ways to download images.

--   Explicitly, with `docker pull`.
+-   Explicitly, with `podman pull`.
--   Implicitly, when executing `docker run` and the image is not found locally.
+-   Implicitly, when executing `podman run` and the image is not found locally.

 Lets pulling an image:
 ```
-$ docker pull debian:jessie
+$ podman pull debian:jessie
 jessie: Pulling from library/debian
 6d827a3ef358: Pull complete
 Digest: sha256:72f784399fd2719b4cb4e16ef8e369a39dc67f53d978cd3e2e7bf4e502c7b793
 Status: Downloaded newer image for debian:jessie
 ```
 -   As seen previously, images are made up of layers.
--   Docker has downloaded all the necessary layers.
+-   podman has downloaded all the necessary layers.
 -   In this example, :jessie indicates which exact version of Debian we would like.
 It is a *version tag*.

 <br />